-- A 1PPS output over GPIO or the Auxiliary port, see 10.6.1.2 1PPS Output of the Dynamic Pin Functions. - A built-in Precision Time Protocol (PTP) version 2 server for synchronisation with network-connected devices which require high accuracy time.
+- A dedicated 10.3 1PPS Signal.
+This is the preferred means to obtaining the most accurate timing output. - A 1PPS output over GPIO or the Auxiliary port, see 10.6.1.2 1PPS Output of the Dynamic Pin Functions.

+- A built-in Precision Time Protocol (PTP) version 2 server for synchronisation with network-connected devices which require high accuracy time.
 The PTP server broadcasts PTP messages (Sync, Follow Up, Announce) to multicast IP address 224.0.1.129.
-The PTP broadcasts are sent whenever an Ethernet connection is established and cannot be disabled.
+The PTP broadcasts are sent whenever an Ethernet connection is established and cannot be disabled. - A built-in Network Time Protocol (NTP) server.